chimeziriobioha/prompt_engineering_one/README.md

-I tried prompt engineering with Python for the first time today: quite interesting and fulfilling!
+I tried prompt engineering with Python and OpenAI API for the first time today.

+Used it to genarte HTML and CSS code for a dropdown button with 3 links, returned as JSON.
+Also generated some welcome note.

+I ran the code 3 times with the same settings and got 3 different results (in `/responses` folder) with increasing degrees of accuracy and finishing touches.
+I extracted the actual code into `/dropdowns` folder.

+It's quite interesting and fulfilling!
 I'll definitely pay more attention moving forward.

-Ran the code three times with the same settings and got three different results with increasing degrees of accuracy and finishing touches.